cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 ## Strengths
 Beyond solving pain points mentioned in the `Problem setup` part, the new project architecture has this strength:

-- Facilitate separating a big service into microservices: In the above example, we separated based the root entities: `chart` and `alert`.
+1. Facilitate separating a big service into microservices

+In the above example, we separated based the root entities: `chart` and `alert`.

 If the project can grow and be added new features, we could separate the service into micro services based on 2 isolated application to keep the service small.

 It is better for scaling and maintaining processing by that way.

-- Facilitate writing readable unit test.
+2. Facilitate writing readable unit tests.

 Instead of mocking modules based on path, we could pass it directly into the input.

 Before: